How Long Does a Settlement Take?

 - Collecting the facts about your case.
-Having a police report and medical records regarding your health and injuries will strengthen your claim and make it harder for an insurance company to deny it.
+Having a police report and medical records regarding your health and injuries will strengthen your claim and make it harder for insurance companies to deny it.

 - Sending a settlement demand.
 Your lawyer will notify the insurance company of your claim, delivering the documents you collected in the preceding steps and demand that the insurance company compensate you for your injuries and damages.